HildrRipple/AgentSociety/docs/01-quick-start/02-start-your-first-simulation.md

   min_step_time: 1000 # Minimum execution time (in milliseconds) per step.

 redis:
-  server: <REDIS-SERVER> # Specify the Redis server address here.
+  server: <REDIS-SERVER> # Specify the Redis server address here, e.g. `localhost`.
   port: 6379 # Port number on which the Redis service is running.
-  username: <USER-NAME> # Username for Redis server authentication.
+  username: <USER-NAME> # Optional: Username for Redis server authentication.
+If not required, remove this line.
-  password: <USER-NAME> # Password for Redis server authentication.
+  password: <USER-NAME> # Optional: Password for Redis server authentication.
+If not required, remove this line.

 map_request:
   file_path: data/beijing_map.pb # Path to the map file, reference to step1.